dasch-swiss/dsp-tools/docs/cli-commands.md

 ### `ingest-files`

-This command kicks off the ingest process on the server, waits until it has completed, and then saves the mapping CSV in the current working directory.
+This command kicks off the ingest process on the server, and waits until it has completed.
+Then, it saves the mapping CSV in the current working directory.
+The mapping CSV contains a mapping from the original file paths on your machine to the internal filenames of the ingested files on the target server.
+This mapping is necessary for the next step ([`ingest-xmlupload`](#ingest-xmlupload)).

 In order for this to work, the files of the indicated project must first be uploaded with [`upload-files`](#upload-files).